Cloudmersive/Cloudmersive.APIClient.NET.VirusScan/client/README.md

 # Cloudmersive.APIClient.NET.VirusScan - the C# library for the virusapi

-Virus API lets you scan files and content for viruses and identify security issues with content.
+The Cloudmersive Virus Scan API lets you scan files and content for viruses and identify security issues with content.

 This C# SDK is for the [Cloudmersive Virus Scan API](https://www.cloudmersive.com/virus-api):

 - API version: v1
-- SDK version: 1.2.9
+- SDK version: 2.0.1
 - Build package: io.swagger.codegen.languages.CSharpClientCodegen

 <a name="frameworks-supported"></a>